Easily restore your project to a previous version with our new Instant One-click Backup Recovery

 How to use custom comparison function with React Memo

 React Memo makes a shallow comparison and might not function as you wish in some scenarios.
-If you want control over the comparison, you can provide a custom comparison function as the second argument.
+If we want to have control over the comparison, we can provide a custom comparison function as the second argument.

-For example, if you are passing an object containing user details as a prop to a Profile component:
+For example, if we are passing an object containing user details as a prop to a Profile component:

 const App = () => {